iondonescu/ionelro.github.io/README.md

 - Page utilizes a grid-based layout with styles making use of the `flexbox` layout or a framework like `Bootstrap`, `Foundation`, etc.
 - If you're using `Bootstrap`: the rows and columns of the grid must be wrapped in an element with a container class.

+### Responsiveness

+#### Cross-Device Compatibility
+All content is responsive and displays on all display sizes.
+This includes:

+- Desktop
+- Mobile: Google Nexus 5
+- Tablet: Apple iPad

+An image's associated title and text renders next to the image in all viewport sizes.

 CRITERIA | MEETS SPECIFICATIONS
 ----------------- | ----------------------------------------------------------------------------------------